geforcefan/ercanakyuerek.de/content/posts/writing-a-roller-coaster-simulation/1-introduction-and-motion-dynamics.md

 ## Setting up the project
 Before we start, I’ll assume you already have **Node.js** installed.
 If not, go ahead and download it first.

 Also, a quick heads-up: if some of the scripts or tools I’m covering here don’t work on Windows, I’m sorry.
-There are ways to get a similar environment on **Windows**, for example using **WSL**, but I’m not a **Windows** user, so I can’t really help there.
+There are ways to get a similar environment on **Windows**, for example, using **WSL**, but I’m not a **Windows** user, so I can’t really help there.
 I’m focusing on **Linux** and **macOS**, where the toolchains are very similar.

 We’ll keep things simple.
-You can set up your stack however you like, but for this series I’ll just use Create React App with TypeScript and won’t bother with any extra tooling.
+You can set up your stack, however, you like, but for this series I’ll just use **Create React App** with **TypeScript** and won’t bother with any extra tooling.
 The goal here is to explain the concepts, not to demonstrate how to engineer a perfectly structured project.
 That’s a whole different topic.

 If you want to overengineer it, go for it.
 But for now, something as basic as this is completely fine: